Brackley: Secular buildings

 The almshouses were founded in 1633 by Sir Thomas Crewe of Steane.
 They have one storey plus attic dormers.
-They were originally six houses but by 1973 they had been converted into four apartments.
+They were originally six houses but, by 1973, they had been converted into four apartments.

 Brackley Manor House was also a 17th-century Jacobean building that also originally had one storey plus attic dormers.
-In 1875–78 the Earl of Ellesmere had it rebuilt on a larger scale, in the same style but retaining only the doorway and one window of the original building.
+In 1875–78, the Earl of Ellesmere had it rebuilt on a larger scale, in the same style but retaining only the doorway and one window of the original building.
 It is now Winchester House School, a coeducational preparatory school for children aged from 3–13.
 It used to be a Woodard School.

 Brackley Town Hall is Georgian, built in 1706 by the 4th Earl of Bridgewater.
 The ground floor was originally open but has since been enclosed.
-Market Place and Bridge Street feature number of other early 18th-century houses and inns, mostly of brick and in several cases combining red and blue bricks in a chequer pattern.
+Market Place and Bridge Street feature a number of other early 18th-century houses and inns, mostly of brick and in several cases combining red and blue bricks in a chequer pattern.

-The town park belongs to the National Trust and hosts the Folk in the Park festival.
+The town park belongs to the National Trust, which hosts the Folk in the Park festival.

 Transport

-Roads and buses
+Roads

-Brackley is close to the A43 road, which now bypasses the town, linking it to Towcester and Northampton to the north-east and the M40 motorway to the west.
+Brackley is close to the A43 road, which bypasses the town and links it to Towcester and Northampton to the north-east and the M40 motorway to the west.
 The A422 links it to Banbury and Buckingham.

-The town has numerous bus services and is connected to major towns and cities including Banbury (499, 500), Bicester (505), Buckingham, Towcester, Oxford and Northampton (currently 88) In 2003 the X38 Oxford-Northampton express service became the X6 with the introduction of the 88 to serve villages en route to Northampton (such as Towcester, Blisworth and Milton Malsor).
-In September 2007, Stagecoach Midlands' Oxford-Brackley-Towcester-Northampton services were reduced with the merging of the 88 and X6 as route X88.
-In September 2011 the 88 service covering the Northampton to Oxford route, was replaced by the 8.
-The route of which starts at Northampton and now terminates at Bicester.
-After 2016, the 8 was renumbered once again to 88 with timetable changes.
-A few months later, the 88 was further reduced only running between Northampton and Silverstone, with one off-peak journey numbered X88 and terminating at Brackley Tesco.
-In November 2017 the reintroduction of an almost hourly route 88 to Northampton.
-Also using the same vehicle and driver a brand new hourly service X91 has been introduced going to Milton Keynes.
-The financial support for both of these come from "Section 106" money from house builders required to improve local amenities.
-These services replace the X88 buses which had previously run in peak times to Northampton.
+Buses

+Brackley is served predominantly by Stagecoach Midlands and Red Rose Travel; they operate routes that connect the town with Banbury (499, 500), Bicester (505), Buckingham (131, 132), Towcester, Oxford and Northampton (88).